akadouri/arielsartistry/source/_posts/greenlake.md

 Past, Present, Future: 419 NE 71st St

 On August 15th 2003, after more than six decades, the VitaMilk Dairy Inc stopped their dairy production operations in Green Lake (Frey 2003).
 VitaMilk landowners hired Lorig Associates and planned a residential complex.
-The project stalled in 2008, leaving a hole in the gorund while struggling to find an achor tennant (Eskenazi 2008).
+The project stalled in 2008, leaving a hole in the ground while struggling to find an anchor tenant (Eskenazi 2008).
 In 2013 PCC was announced as the anchor tenant for Green Lake Village, and residential/commercial mixed complex construction continued.

 In 2014, the property at 419 71st NE Street (across 71st from Green Lake Village) submitted applications to turn the old site into a mixed apartment and store front area.
 Today, those construction projects have mostly finished and businesses have moved in.
 It’s hard to imagine the area before all the apartment buildings.
 (If anyone is a longtime Green Lake resident - I'd love to talk about your experience in the neighborhood as it changed.)